Mailu/helm-charts/charts/mailu/README.md

 ### Embedded MariaDB / MySQL

-This chart can deploy a MariaDB instance (using Bitnami's Helm Chart dependency) and configure it for Mailu to use it.
+This chart can deploy a MariaDB instance (using Bitnami's Helm chart dependency) and configure it for Mailu to use it.

 In order to do so, set `mariadb.enabled` to `true`.